pu2clr/KT0915/README.md

 ## Preface

 The KT0915 is a full band AM (LW, MW and SW) and FM DSP receiver that can provide you a easy way to build a high quality radio with low cost.
 This device, will surprise hobbyists and experimenters with its simplicity.

 In this document you will see Arduino source codes, schematics, examples and tips to help you to build a receiver based on Arduino board and the KT0915 device.
 The project and examples shown here do not intend to be a real receiver for exigent listener.
 However, it is possible to start with it and after add some improvements.
 On the other hand, with the simple circuits shown here, the experimenter may be surprised with its performance.

 {% include video01.html %}

 [PU2CLR KT0915 Arduino LIbrary - AM (MW and SW) and FM receiver with KT0915](https://youtu.be/H6SwbuN3niU)

 <BR>

 {% include tutorial.html %}

 [Video Tutorial](https://youtu.be/f3P6KL0XJpw)

 ## See also

-1. [PU2CLR Si4735 Library for Arduino](https://pu2clr.github.io/SI4735/).
+* [PU2CLR Si4735 Library for Arduino](https://pu2clr.github.io/SI4735/).
 This library was built based on “Si47XX PROGRAMMING GUIDE; AN332” and it has support to FM, AM and SSB modes (LW, MW and SW).
 It also can be used on all members of the SI47XX family respecting, of course, the features available for each IC version;
-2. [PU2CLR SI4844 Arduino Library](https://github.com/pu2clr/SI4844).
-This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
+* [PU2CLR SI4844 Arduino Library](https://pu2clr.github.io/SI4844).
+This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL * DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
 It is available on Arduino IDE.
 This library is intended to provide an easier interface for controlling the SI4844.
-3. [PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/).
+* [PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/).
 The AKC695X is a family of IC DSP receiver from AKC technology.
 The AKC6955 and AKC6959sx support AM and FM modes.
 On AM mode the AKC6955 and AKC6959sx work on LW, MW and SW.
 On FM mode they work from 64MHz to 222MHz.
+* [PU2CLR KT0915 Arduino Library](https://pu2clr.github.io/KT0915/).
+The KT0915 is a full band AM (LW, MW and SW) and FM DSP receiver that can provide you a easy way to build a high quality radio with low cost.
+* [PU2CLR BK108X](https://pu2clr.github.io/BK108X/).
+The BK1086 and BK1088 are DSP receivers from BAKEN.
+The BK1088 is a BROADCAST FM and AM (LW, MW and ) RECEIVER and BK1086 is a subset of the BK1088 (it does not have LW and SW acording to the Datasheet).
+* [PU2CLR RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/).
+The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
+This device requires very few external components if compared with other similar devices.
+It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
+* [PU2CLR SI470X Arduino Library](https://pu2clr.github.io/SI470X/).
+It is a Silicon Labs device family that integrates the complete functionalities for FM receivers, including RDS (Si4703).
+* [PU2CLR MCP23008](https://pu2clr.github.io/MCP23008/).
+It is an Arduino Library to control the MCP23008/MCP23S08 8-Bit I/O Expander.
+The MCP23008 device provides 8-bit, general purpose, parallel I/O expansion.
+It can be controlled via I2C bus applications.
+It is a great and inexpensive device that allow you to add more devices to be controlled by your Arduino board via I2C protocol.
+* [PU2CLR - PCF8574 Arduino Library](https://pu2clr.github.io/PCF8574/).
+It is an Arduino Library to control the PCF8574 8-Bit I/O Expander.
+The PCF8574 device provides 8-bit, general purpose, parallel I/O expansion.
+It can be controlled via I²C bus applications.
+It is a great and inexpensive device that allow you to add more peripherals to be controlled by your Arduino board via I²C protocol.

+### More Arduino Projects developed by author

+* [Multipurpose signal generator with SI5351](https://pu2clr.github.io/SI5351/).
+It is a multipurpose signal generator controlled by Arduino.
+This project uses the SI5351 from Silicon Labs.
+The Arduino sketch is configured to control the SI5351 with three channels from 32.768KHz to 160MHz and steps from 1Hz to 1MHz.
+* [Shortwave Arduino Transmiter](https://pu2clr.github.io/Small-Shortwave-Transmitter/).
+This project is about a shortwave transmitter from 3 MHz to 30 MHz.
+It uses the SI5351 oscillator from Silicon Labs controlled by Arduino.
+Also, you can use it with a crystal oscillator.
+In this case, you will not need the SI5351 device and Arduino.
+* [Android and iOS Bluetooth Remote Control for PU2CLR Arduino Library DSP receivers](https://pu2clr.github.io/bluetooth_remote_control/).
+This project is an extension of the Arduino library projects for: [SI4735](https://pu2clr.github.io/SI4735/); [AKC6959](https://pu2clr.github.io/AKC695X/) and [KT0915](https://pu2clr.github.io/KT0915/).
+It is a simple example that shows a way to use your smartphone as a remote control via Bluetooth.
+In order to follow the steps presented here, I am assuming that you have some knowledge in development for mobile devices.
+Also, you will need to be familiar with the Javascript programming language.
+The development environment used by this project is the [Apache Cordova](https://cordova.apache.org/docs/en/latest/guide/overview/index.html).
+Cordova is a open-source mobile development framework that allows you to develop cross-platform applications.
+That means you can code once and deploy the application in many system, including iOS and Android.
+Cordova provides an easy way to develop for iOS and Android.
+* [Band Pass Filter controlled by Arduino](https://pu2clr.github.io/auto_bpf_arduino/).
+It is a HF band pass filter controlled by Arduino.
+It is designed for HF receivers.
+With this project, you can use a set of up to four HF bandpass filters that can be selected by Arduino.
+To do that you will need just two digital Arduino pins.

 ## Your support is important